A Pursued Justice • $30

 The Journey & Promise of African-American Preaching • $20

-Signed copies of all books are also available.
-To order a book, please complete the form below and submit payment thru either PayPal or Cash App (shown below).
+To order, please complete the form below and submit payment thru Cash App, PayPal, or Venmo. *Zelle payment can be arranged (email me).
 Please allow up to one week for shipping.
-If you have any questions, please email me.

 The late Rev. Robert Lewis Gilbert was the first African American graduate of Baylor University, graduating with a B.A. degree in 1967.
 He was referred to as “Little Giant” by family members due to his small stature yet enormous heart and passion for justice.
 He was the first black teacher assigned to a formerly all-white public school in Waco.
 A well-known civil rights leader in Central Texas, Gilbert served as pastor at Carver Baptist Church–a congregation that grew over 500% under his leadership.
 In 1980, he was named Citizen of Texas and in 1992 he received Waco’s Outstanding Humanitarian Award.
 No Excuses Accepted highlights Gilbert’s journey as a courageous spiritual leader.
 Having struggled with a severe case of rheumatoid arthritis since the age of 14, Gilbert was known as a fighter.
 As he states in No Excuses Accepted, “God says, You can!
 God says you can do anything.
 There is nothing on this earth strong enough to hold you back…my life has tested the limits of God’s strength and power.”

-Agent M and the Trip to Eastbarrow Mountains - by Robert Gilbert
+Agent M and the Trip to Eastbarrow Mountains - by Ella Gilbert

 Shy 11-year old Golden Key Protection Agency cadet Meadow Lotus Seaborn is on a top-secret mission to Rosecliff City, Eastbarrrow, where her Grandma Mabel lives.
 With a golden key logger and audio recorder device in her tote bag, she hurriedly leaves “The Big Apple” after an army of rival secret agents invades Manhattan.
 Meadow misses the big city, but once in Eastbarrow she finds herself quickly befriending Meriweather, Bella, Akime, and McKenna at the prestigious Pacific Bell Academy.
 Then things really get interesting when she meets her no nonsense English teacher Mr. Chanthavong.
 All she knows is that there’s something very strange going on.